ThisIsManta/Enumerable/README.md

 `(number, number, number, function, number)` as a zero-based start index, a zero-based stop index, a number of step, an iterator and a number of batch.

 **Throws**
-one or more parameters were not valid
+one or more parameters were not valid.

     console.log(new Enumerable([1, 2, 3]).invokeAsync(function (x) { console.log(x); }).toArray());
     // This prints